fxamacker/ccf_draft/ccf_specs.md

 Cadence types are used to decode Cadence data, so they only contain information needed for decoding.
 For example, field information of a composite type is needed to decode the composite value.
 However, field information of an interface type isn't needed to decode values implementing the interface type.

-Cadence type value is a Cadence value which provides comprehensive information about a type.
+Cadence type value is a Cadence value that provides comprehensive information about a type.
 For example, composite type value and interface type value contain information about both fields and initializers.

 ### CCF Specified in CDDL Notation